hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](23.png)
 ![](24.png)

 The decoupling capacitors for an IC must be right next to it.
 The purple lines are the 'Courtyard' - they show you how close two components can be without physically interfering, so, you keep the decoupling capacitor and IC's courtyards very close to each other.

 ![](25.png)

 And then, connect the microcontroller pins.
 In my layout A0-A5, D0,D1,D5-D13 can be routed on the top layer as shown above.

-> I have to emphasize, this is my layout.
+> I have to emphasize, this is just what I came up with.
 This is not the right layout, this is not the best layout.
-It's just one out of the infinite possible arrangements of these traces.
+It's one out of the infinite possible arrangements of these traces.

 ### Two layer routing